Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Proof of the rigidity theorem

-The $g$-preimage of $Y_0^0$ along the postcritical set is contained in itself.
-As all processes of making modified principal nest and the pseudo-conjugacy in Theorem \ref{pseudo-conj} are based on pullback arguments, the same ideas are applicable here.
-The only difference is that we do not have equipotentials for the second renormalization.
-As we will see in a moment, certain external rays and part of the equipotential bounding $Y^0_0$ will play the role of an equipotential for the second renormalization of $\Bf_{c_{n-1}}$.
+The $g$-preimage of $Y_0^1$ along the post-critical set is contained in itself.
+As all the processes of making the modified principal nest and the pseudo-conjugacy in Theorem \ref{pseudo-conj} are based on pullback arguments, the same ideas, which is explained briefly below, work here as well.
+The only difference is that we do not have any equipotential for the second renormalization of $\Bf_{c_{n-1}}$.
+However, certain external rays and part of $E^{\eta(\eps)}$ can play the role of an equipotential for $\rr^2 (\Bf_{c_{n-1}})$.